statechannels/statechannels/packages/nitro-protocol/contracts/ninja-nitro/readme.md

 ### Deposits

 In Mono-Nitro, depositing requires calling a method on each `AssetHolder`.
 In Ninja-Nitro, depositing can be achieved simply by sending funds or tokens to the address of the `Proxy`, and this can even be done before the `Proxy` is created/deployed.
+It can also be done after the `Proxy` is destroyed -- self destructing the adjudicator when the channel is finished is one way to save some gas.

 ### Adjudicator status